SharePoint storage

 Problem 1 - Storage space

-When users can create new teams or SharePoint sites without a controlled creation process, data consumption can quickly spiral out of control, leading to storage limits being exceeded.
-Reaching your tenant storage limit can have serious consequences.
+When content isn't proactively monitored and governed, data consumption can quickly spiral out of control, leading to storage limits being exceeded. .

 Consequences of Running Out of Space: